fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

                trust-region-reflective

 .. warning::
-   MATLAB Optimization Toolbox must be installed for this to be available; See :ref:`installing_external_software`.
+   MATLAB Optimization Toolbox must be installed for this to be available; See :ref:`external_instructions`.

 Minuit (``minuit``)
 -------------------